Fractional Chern insulator states in an isolated flat band of zero Chern number: Comparison of two-band and one-band projected ED

 \section{Comparison of two-band and one-band projected ED}

-As a further justification of the single band ED in the isolated band limit, we compare the ED calculations of two approaches: (1) fully encompassing the two lowest bands, and (2) with the single band taking into account the HF renormalization.
+As a further justification of the single band ED in the isolated band limit, we compare the ED calculations of two approaches: (1) fully encompassing the two lowest bands, and (2) with the single band taking into account the Hartree-Fock renormalization.
 The comparisons are carried out on $3\times4$ and $3\times5$ unit-cell clusters.
-The ED energy spectrum from these two approaches are consistent for both flat band filling factors $\nu_{F}=1/3$ and $2/3$, proving the validity of the single band ED.
-This consistency can be expected as we focus on the isolated band limit, i.e., with $\eta$ value below the dashed red line in Fig. \ref{Fig_HF} (a), where interaction renormalization leaves the flat band quantum geometry unchanged.
+The ED energy spectra from these two approaches are consistent for both flat band filling factors $\nu_\mathrm{F}=1/3$ and $2/3$, proving the validity of the single band ED (Fig.~\ref{Fig_benchmark}).
+This consistency can be expected as we focus on the isolated band limit, i.e., with $\eta$ values within the gray shaded areas in Figs. \ref{Fig_HF}(e) and \ref{Fig_HF}(f), where interaction renormalization leaves the flat band quantum geometry unchanged.
 In this regime, the particles filling the lower band are essentially frozen and their influence manifests as modifications to the diagonal energies of particles filling the flat band.
-This diagonal modification is accounted by the self-consistent HF renormalization of the flat band dispersion [c.f.
-Fig.~\ref{Fig_BC}(a)].
+This diagonal modification is accounted by the self-consistent Hartree-Fock renormalization of the flat band dispersion [c.f.
+Fig.~\ref{Fig_BC}(e)].